lanchuhuong/Carbon-footprint-Forecasting/README.md

-Monthly/Annual carbon dioxide emissions from electricity generation from the Energy Information Administration.
-Data is broken down by fuel type.
+Description: This project aims at forecasting carbon footprint from electricity generation available at the Energy Information Administration and Jason McNeill.
+The dataset includes CO2 emissions from each energy resource starting January 1973 to July 2016. https://www.eia.gov/electricity/data.php#elecenv